CJP-Whitt/CS355_Database_Webpage/README.md

-# CS355-Project1
+# CS355 Database Accessible Webpage
 Project on making a website accessible database based on airport statistics.
+This project takes a 100 row sample from a huge airport statitstics file and lets you access and query it through a webpage.

 ## Link to finished webpage
 http://blue.cs.sonoma.edu/~cwhitt/airplaneDB/